FRIDAY, APRIL 26

 Open Mic: Voices of the Next Generation

 Are you a singer, poet, or musician?
 Step up, the mic is yours!
 Perform and enjoy creative and inspiring live performances that will propel you into action in your community.
 Featuring NYC Teen Poet Laureate Camryn Bruno and youth poets from Urban Word NYC.
-Curated & hosted by poet, author, and activist Mahogany L. Browne, and poet and activist DJ Jive Poetic.
+Curated & hosted by poet, author, and activist Mahogany L. Browne.
 Youth ages 12-24 are encouraged to perform.

 Black TV Matters: The SOUL! of Today